 - Protecting Human Services in the budget (TANF, SNAP, HENS, ABD, DCAP).
 We energetically supported a grant increase of 15% in TANF, which was included in the budget sent to the Governor.
 The grant had been largely unchanged since 1996 and the 15% increase was the largest in at least 40 years.
 The TANF/WorkFirst program includes the State Family Assistance Program, which reaches some immigrants excluded from the federal benefits.

 - We have also been working towards more realistic standards of need over the long term, a concept that was included in HB 1151.
 This bill was passed and signed by the Governor late in March, making $15 million in federal funding for disaster cash assistance available in the state.

-We have therefore worked actively to support…
+We therefore worked actively to support…

-Other priorities include
+Other priorities included

 - the Housing Trust Fund ($290 million currently included in the budget),